 Mission Neighborhood Centers had been a delegate agency from 1969 to 2014.
-In spring of 2014 MNC became its own Grantee and was awarded a Head Start/Early Head Start Grant to serve the Mission district and services in the Excelsior, Bay View and China Base neighborhoods.
-We currently provide Head Start services to 365 economically in-need preschool children, 48 Early Head Start Children and services to 15 Tuition Base families.
+In spring of 2014 MNC became its own Grantee and was awarded a Head Start/Early Head Start Grant to provide comprehensive early care and education services.
+We currently have 10 centers in the Mission, Excelsior, Bayview Hunter’s Point, and Mission Bay neighborhoods.
+We currently provide Head Start services to 326 preschool children ages 3 – 5 and Early Head Start services to 62 infants and toddlers.

 Currently, 85% of the families served by the Mission Head Start program are recent US immigrant families whose primary language is Spanish.
 MNC’s child development program provides a bilingual curriculum in which children continue to build their native language while acquiring English as a second language.
 Our teachers are trained in techniques to promote early literacy in English language learners.